 Information for international students

 IELTS 7.0 entry requirement.
-See our webiste for further details: www.aber.ac.uk/en/international
+See our website for further details.

 The Department will award a number of studentships.
 The awards, covering fees, are open to postgraduate applicants in all areas of literary studies and creative writing.
 There is no separate application form.
-Applicants must apply for the standard way. further details: Julie Roberts, firstname.lastname@example.org
+Applicants must apply for the standard way.
+For further details contact Julie Roberts.

 Qualification and course duration